john-git7/E-commerce/README.md

 - When clicked, the existing data is sent to a form.
 - Auto-fill the form with previous data.
 - Allow users to modify the data and save changes.

+## Milestone 14

+- Create an API endpoint to delete a product from MongoDB using its ID.
+- Implement a delete button in the frontend on each product card.
+- Send a delete request to the backend when the button is clicked